Bruin96/nest-1/README.md

-# nest
+# NEST: Neural Estimation by Sequential Testing

-Implementation of the paper titled "NEST: Neural Estimation by Sequential Testing"
+This repository contains the implementation of our paper titled "NEST: Neural Estimation by Sequential Testing"